gabormay/esp-thermometer/README.md

 - U1 is a 2x4 DIP header for connecting the ESP module
 - SERIAL is a 1x3 DIP header for connecting a serial interface
   * Connect GND, TX and RX to your USB-toSerial adapter's GND, RX and TX, respectively
-  * Double-check that the adapter uses 3.3V signal levels
+  * Double-check that the adapter uses 3.3V signal levels (not 5v)
 - RST and PRG are push buttons, activating RESET and Programming mode, respectively
   * to simply reset the board, push RST
   * to enter programming mode